CornaSn/final-project/README.md

-# travelgenius 🗺️
+# Travel Genius 🗺️

-Travelgenius is a full-stack web application designed to match travel-experts with users based on the desired country and interest areas.
+Travel Genius is a full-stack web application designed to match travel-experts with users based on the desired country and interest areas.
 It allows users to find their matches and get in touch with the experts.

 ## Features